AmanuelTenaw/A3_AI_application_assistant/README.md

 When a user asks a question:

-1. Semantic search retrieves the most relevant chunks.
+1. Semantic search retrieves relevant chunks.
 2. Resume and job description context are combined.
 3. Duplicate chunks are removed.
 4. Retrieved context is passed to the language model.

 ### Generation

-OpenAI GPT-4o Mini generates grounded responses using only the retrieved context.

-This helps reduce hallucinations and improves answer relevance.
+Responses are generated using:
+•	GPT-4o Mini
+The model is instructed to use only the retrieved context whenever possible, reducing hallucinations and improving relevance.

 ---